DREAMs Project

-School discipline reforms like restorative practices can be effective as universal interventions.
-Yet, in most cases, these interventions are not designed to address intensive emotional, behavioral, and academic disruptions tied to students’ trauma history.
-Meanwhile, these more intensive needs can have a major impact on the behavioral culture of the school.
+School discipline reforms like restorative practices (i.e., community building, healing circles, mentoring) can be effective as universal interventions.
+Yet, in most cases, these interventions are often not designed to address intensive emotional, behavioral, and academic disruptions tied to students’ significant adversity and trauma.
+Staff capacity is often limited in terms of bandwidth and expertise to address these and other mental health needs.

 Project Principle Investigator: